top of page

 Program Dates: Varies from lab to lab (expect it to be conducted in the summer months).

-Quarknet offers a 7-week summer internship program where students interested in science and technology can contribute to Fermilab research.
+Quarknet offers a 7-week summer internship program that allows students interested in science and technology to contribute to Fermilab research.
 Fermilab (Fermi National Accelerator Laboratory) operates under the U.S Department of Energy’s Office of Science and is America’s premier lab for particle physics research.
-The program’s area of interest lies in particle physics and accelerator research and you’ll work alongside scientists who conduct Fermilab research.
+The program focuses on particle physics and accelerator research, and you’ll work alongside scientists who conduct Fermilab research.
+You can expect to work on projects involving particle physics, particle accelerators, and detectors, and computing and quantum science.
+Your role will involve collecting data through entrance and exit surveys, working on the team’s research abstract, and giving oral presentations.
+To learn more about this program, check out our complete guide here.

 Cost: A salary ($16.20/hour) will be provided.